Table of Contents

 These are just a few CRM database examples that you can use to generate reports.
 An important note here is to use automation tools that will handle the data so that it can be prepared for analysis.
 These tools will make sure any incorrect data is handled properly so it won’t interfere with the analysis.

 You may remember us mentioning data storytelling earlier.
 The human brain responds best to storytelling, and the best CRM reports offer plenty of scopes to tell tales with your data.

 A robust CRM dashboard template will allow you to customize your visualizations and design format to your audience’s aims, goals, and preferences.
 And if you focus on doing so in a way that will walk your users through a compelling, easy-to-follow narrative, you will squeeze every last drop of value from your customer relationship management report metrics.

 Our practical guide to data visualization techniques will tell you everything you need to know about creating effective messages with your CRM dashboard sample data.

-4. Design for customer management dashboard success
+6. Design for dashboard success

 Whether you’re looking at consumer management dashboards and reports, every CRM dashboard template you use should be optimal in terms of design.